AnyChart/docs.anychart.com/Working_with_Data/Using_Data_Tree_Model.md

 Data Manipulation includes CRUD operations, such as:

- * Updating - you can change the values of the existing points.
+ * Updating - you can change the values of the existing points,
- * Adding - you can add one or several points between the existing points.
+ * Adding - you can add one or several points between the existing points,
- * Removing - you can remove any point from a data set.
+ * Removing - you can remove any point from a data set,
+ * Searching - you can look for a certain element in a tree basing on some criteria,
+ * Cycling (Traversing) - you can go through all the elements of the tree.

 These operations can be performed on root elements as well as on children of a node.